zahidurr/Travel-App/README.md

 ## Travel Planner

-This app allows users to make their own Travel Planner
+This is a full stack application which creates a RESTful API using Express JS as backend and HTML, CSS, JS, Webpack as frontend.
+This application allows you to create your own Trip Planner.

 ### Prerequisites